-750 Million Genetically Engineered Mosquitoes Are Being Released in Florida—Here's Why
+Thousands of Genetically Modified Mosquitoes Are Being Released in Florida—Here's Why

 They won't bite you, scientists say, and here's why that's important.

-Genetically engineered mosquitoes—750 million of them—will be released in the Florida Keys in 2021 and 2022.
-The pilot program, which was approved for “experimental use” by the Environmental Protection Agency (EPA) in May, will test to see if genetically engineered mosquitoes are a good pest control alternative to spraying insecticides.
+Genetically modified mosquitoes—nearly 144,000 of them—will be released in the Florida Keys in the coming weeks.
+The pilot program, which was approved for “experimental use” by the Environmental Protection Agency (EPA) in May 2020, is testing to see if genetically modified mosquitoes are a good pest control alternative to spraying insecticides.

 The specific target is the Aedes aegypti mosquito, which can carry serious, potentially lethal diseases like the Zika virus, dengue, chikungunya, and yellow fever.
-The Florida Keys is currently dealing with an outbreak of dengue; 47 people have been infected so far this year, according to the Miami Herald.
+Last year, the Florida Keys had its first outbreak of dengue in 10 years, when 56 people were infected with the disease, according to Keys Weekly.

 But not everyone in the Florida Keys is thrilled about adding more mosquitoes into the area.
 Several residents and environmental advocacy groups have protested the plan.
-“The administration has used tax dollars and government resources for a Jurassic Park experiment,” Jaydee Hanson, policy director for the International Center for Technology Assessment and Center for Food Safety, said in a statement.
+“The administration has used tax dollars and government resources for a Jurassic Park experiment,” Jaydee Hanson, policy director for the International Center for Technology Assessment and Center for Food Safety, said in a statement when the plan was first approved.
 “What could possibly go wrong?
 We don't know, because EPA unlawfully refused to seriously analyze environmental risks, now without further review of the risks, the experiment can proceed.”

 Some are even concerned that these genetically modified mosquitoes could end up creating wild hybrid mosquitoes that might increase the number of mosquito-borne illnesses in South Florida.
 There is precedent for that: One study, published in the journal Nature in 2019, details how these same genetically modified mosquitoes created a hybrid strain of mosquitoes, although the study’s authors says it’s “unclear” how this can impact the transmission of mosquito-borne diseases or efforts to control these mutant mosquitoes.